TRIP-Lab/itinerum-tripkit/docs/usage/installation.rst

 OSRM
 ++++

-The ``itinerum-tripkit`` provides interfaces for submitting map matching queries to an OSRM API and writing results to file.
+The **itinerum-tripkit** provides interfaces for submitting map matching queries to an OSRM API and writing results to file.

-The instructions that follow use the Multi-Level Djikstra processing pipelines recommended [here](https://github.com/Project-OSRM/osrm-backend/wiki/Running-OSRM) by Project OSRM.
+The instructions that follow use the `Multi-Level Djikstra processing pipelines` recommended by Project OSRM.

 ##### Installing the OSRM API with Docker containers